seffyroff/grav-caddy-docker/README.md

 ## What is seffyroff/grav?

-A Docker image with Grav CMS and PHP/Caddy
+A Docker image with Grav CMS and PHP/Caddy.

+Two versions of the container exist.
+The default image is completely unmodified basic Grav out of the box.
+For those looking to get something more functional there's a :admin tagged container which adds the admin interface in.
+From there you've got a nice /admin interface to install and extend everything else if the cli isn't your best friend.

 ## Container Information

 + yobasystems/alpine-caddy:php image
 + fork from dsavell/grav Dockerfile
 + Port 2015 Exposed
-+ No Custom Features
++ No Custom Features by default
++ :admin container available with admin plugin installed

 ## Usage